 - Marketing and Sales Alignment: Lead scoring programs benefit both sales and marketing teams and require buy-in from both sides.
 Alignment between the two teams can lead to 27% faster three-year profit growth, as well as 208% higher marketing revenue, according to Hubspot.
 On-going communication between the two teams about point allotments and qualifications for funnel placement will facilitate a more effective lead scoring system, from which both parties mutually benefit.

-As with any automation program, lead scoring requires the most heavy-lifting up front.
+As with any marketing automation program, lead scoring requires the most heavy-lifting up front.
 The quicker alignment can be made between sales and marketing teams, the higher returns both teams’ will garner.
 When evaluating CRM systems, consider making lead scoring functionality a necessity rather than a “nice-to-have.”